benleim/benleim/README.md

 ### Hi there 👋

+🔭 I’m currently working on...
+- TWAMM impl for my senior design project.
+- MEV arb for independent research.
+- Smart contracts for Magna (YC W'22).
+- Trading strategies at a crypto hedge fund.

 <!--
 **benleim/benleim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.